 This page has some broken links, due to some issues with our hosting company.
-The issues should be fixed soon.—– We have a page on Bayh-Dole march-in and royalty free cases here.
-KEI efforts to address pricing and other public… Continue Reading
+The issues should be fixed soon.—– We have several pages related to the U.S. Bayh-Dole Act here.
+KEI efforts to address pricing and other public interest… Continue Reading

 Workshop: Patents, the Public Interest and Two New Medical Technologies: Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR), Chimeric Antigen Receptors (CAR) technologies

 On September 15th, 2017, Knowledge Ecology International will be hosting a workshop on: “Patents, the Public Interest and Two New Medical Technologies: CRISPR and CAR T.”

 If you are unable to attend in person, a livestream of the event will be available here